This Page was last reviewed and changed on August 19th 2022

-The signs of drug consumption differ from person to person and from drug to drug: understandably, someone who has taken a strong stimulant by cocaine is likely to behave – and appear – very differently from someone who has taken a strong depressant such as heroin, or a hallucinogen like LSD.
+The signs of drug addiction can differ from person to person and from drug to drug: understandably, someone who is addicted to strong stimulants like cocaine are likely to behave – and appear – very differently from someone who has taken a strong depressant such as heroin, or a hallucinogen like LSD.

 Some signs of long-term drug abuse and, especially, of addiction tend to be the same regardless of the specific drug being abused.
 For instance, a drug addict is likely to become more solitary and introverted over time; they may experience financial difficulties and struggle obtaining or retaining work; they may resort to crime to fund their habits, and display significantly altered personalities as a result both of the effects of the drugs themselves and of the consequences addiction has had upon their lifestyle life prospects.

 Moreover they may suffer from a variety of conditions associated with bad nutrition and a lack of regard for personal hygiene, including skin conditions, gum disease and even malnutrition.